lukcic/devops/AWS/SysAdmin_level.md

 5 500 GET/HEAD requests per second per prefix
 3 500 PUT/COPY/POST/DELETE requests per second per prefix

 It’s good to spread files in more than 1 prefix to get higher read performance.

 KMS limitations - 5 500, 10 000 or 30 000 quota (GenerateDataKey and Decrypt KMS API calls) per second, based on region, can be increased in Service Quotas.

-Multi-part upload:
+### Multi-part upload:
-* recomended for files > 100 MB
+* recommended for files > 100 MB
 * obligatory for files > 5GB

+Order is not important.
+It's speeding up transfers.
+Mac 10 000 parts.
+If some failures, only failed parts are re-uploaded.
+Lifecycle policy can be used to automate old parts deletion on unfinished upload.
+Upload can be done only using CLI or SDK.
+After all parts are uploaded, `Complete request` must be sent to pack parts together.

-S3 transfer acceleration - use internal AWS network (EDGE locations), so only part of traffic is transferred using Internet.
+### S3 transfer acceleration
+Use internal AWS network (EDGE locations), so only part of traffic is transferred using Internet.
 Compatible with multi-part upload.

 S3 Byte-Range Fetches - GETs requests only part of file - resilience of download failures, can be used to retrieve only part of data.

 ### S3 Select & Glacier Select

 Server side filtering (simple SQL statements) for download only needed files - cheaper and faster.

 ### S3 Event Notifications

 Simple events can be managed form bucket settings or EventBridge association can be enabled:

 event (put, delete…) —> S3 bucket —> EventBridge —- rules—-> 18 AWS destinations